nchopin/particles/papers/binarySMC/README.md

-Scripts in this folder re-implements the SMC sampler of Schäfer and Chopin (2014) for binary sampling spaces, and in particular for Bayesian variable selection.
+Scripts in this folder re-implements a waste-free variant of the SMC sampler of Schäfer and Chopin (2014) for binary sampling spaces, and in particular for Bayesian variable selection.

 Reference
 ---------